 How will you get involved in Green School activities?

-Eco-Ambassadors: For grades 6 and 7, this program develops leadership skills while encouraging responsible environmental practices in the classroom, such as correct recycling, use of vermi-composting, reuse of paper and minimizing waste.
+Eco-Ambassadors: This program for Grade 6 and 7 students develops leadership skills while encouraging responsible environmental practices in the classroom, such as correct recycling, use of vermi-composting, reuse of paper and minimizing waste.
 A pair of Eco-Ambassadors is assigned to track the progress of each classroom.
-Those that demonstrate environmental stewardship are recognized in Assembly.
+Those that demonstrate environmental stewardship are recognized in assembly.

 Solar Club: These students learn — from experts, the Internet, field trips and their peers — about renewable energy technologies.
 Current goals include building solar-powered cellphone chargers for the school, getting a solar-powered scoreboard for the new field, fundraising to put solar panels on the roof of the new arena and studying the feasibility of installing a demonstration wind turbine on campus.

-Other opportunities: Students may deepen their understanding and appreciation of environment and sustainability through programs such as Horizons and CAS (Creativity-Action-Service).
+Other opportunities: Students may deepen their understanding and appreciation of environment and sustainability through programs such as Horizons and "Creativity, Action, Service."